deja-vu-platform/deja-vu/README.md

 Installation will take a while as it downloads dependencies and builds all concepts and core libraries.

+All of our concepts and the runtime system use MongoDB.
-To run a concept or an app start the mongo daemon with `mongod` (all of our concepts and the runtime system use MongoDB) and then in a separate shell `cd` into the concept or app you want to run and do `yarn start`.
+To run a concept or an app start the mongo daemon with `mongod` (see [help]()).
+Then, in a separate shell `cd` into the concept or app you want to run and do `yarn start`.

 To check the running concept or app visit `http://localhost:3000`.